bharathkrishnan/bharathkrishnan.github.com/BradStone.md

-Author Brad Stone,  Books Read 1 / 1
+# Brad Stone:  Books Read 1 / 1

 ## ![Amazon Unbound: Jeff Bezos and the Invention of a Global Empire](https://covers.openlibrary.org/b/isbn/9781982132613-S.jpg) Amazon Unbound: Jeff Bezos and the Invention of a Global Empire
 *[Brad Stone](../BradStone)*